enerle/Energy-Balance-Model/README.md

 References:
 Budyko, M.I.
-(1969). \textit{The effect of solar radiation on the climate of the earth}.
-Tellus, 21: 611-619 Sellers, W. (1969).  \textit{A climate model based on the energy balance of the earth-atmosphere system}.
+(1969).
+The effect of solar radiation on the climate of the earth.
+Tellus, 21: 611-619 Sellers, W. (1969).
+A climate model based on the energy balance of the earth-atmosphere system.
 J. Applied, Metereology, 8: 392-400